hwnss/hwnss/README.md

 #### I'm Hans

-- ⚙️ I use daily: `html, css, javascript`
-- 🐸 I have used before: `java`
+- 🐸 I have used `html, css, javascript, java`
-- 💬 Ping me about `web development`
+- 💬 I am a `web development`
 - 📫 Reach me: [twitter.com/hxnsss_s](https://twitter.com/hxnsss_s)

 <sub> *“The stars are only visible in the dark.” – Imagine Dragons* </sub>